This Day in History: June 8

-- 1948: The "Texaco Star Theater" makes its debut on NBC-TV with Milton Berle guest-hosting the first program.
-(Berle would later named the show's permanent host.)
+- 1948: The "Texaco Star Theater" makes its debut on NBC-TV with Milton Berle guest hosting the first program.
+(Berle would later be named the show's permanent host.)

-- 1966: A merger was announced between the National and American Football Leagues, to take effect in 1970.
+- 1966: A merger is announced between the National and American Football Leagues to take effect in 1970.